TeachBooks/mirror_mude_book/book/multivariate/nongaussian.md

 ## Bivariate copulas

 Bivariate copulas, or just copulas, are joint distributions with uniform marginal distributions in [0, 1].
-According to Sklar theorem, any multivariate joint distribution of continuous variables can be described as a copula that models the dependence between the variables and a set of univariate marginal distributions.
+According to Sklar theorem (not provided here), any multivariate joint distribution of continuous random variables can be described as a copula, $C$, that models the dependence between the variables, where the variables are defined by univariate marginal distributions.

 ```{admonition} Definition of bivariate copula
 :class: tip